DavidKer1/restaurant-react-client/README.md

 # Restaurant Menu - React Client

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Connected to Firebase
+Connected to Firebase.

+This page is to manage orders and create, delete, update the menu.

 ## Demo
 - [Demo Site](https://restaurant-client-vs.netlify.app/)